15 Trendy 4th of July Swimsuits That You Can Wear All Summer Long

-15 Trendy 4th of July Swimsuits That You Can Wear All Summer Long: Abercrombie, Summersalt, Aerie and More
+15 Best 4th of July Swimsuits to Wear All Summer Long: Abercrombie, Summersalt, Aerie and More

-The Fourth of July is less than a month away and we can't wait to celebrate with our friends and family.
-For many, the summer holiday involves some sort of pool party, lake trip or beach getaway — which means you'll need festive and fashionable swimsuits for the occasion.
+The Fourth of July is less than a week away and we can't wait to celebrate with our friends and family.
+For many, the summer holiday is prime time for pool parties, lake trips or beach days — which means you'll need festive and fashionable swimsuits for the occasion.

-Instead of buying an American flag-printed suit that will be worn for only a day and spend the rest of the season forgotten in the back of your drawer, we recommend investing in a more subtle nod to the holiday.
-A fire engine-red one piece swimsuit, sleek white bikini or blue pinstriped swim trunks still capture the festive spirit.
+Instead of buying an American flag-printed suit that will be worn for only a day and spend the rest of the season forgotten in the back of your drawer, we recommend investing in a more subtle nod to Independence Day.
+A fire engine-red one piece swimsuit, sleek white bikini or blue pinstriped swim trunks still capture the festive spirit for the holiday and will become a go-to in your swimwear rotation for many sunny days to come.

 Feel feminine and flirty in this ruffled one-piece from Summersalt's collab with Diane Von Furstenberg.